 - And are prospects telling us how impressed they were with the report and the other content we’ve sent them?
 Tick.

-What follows are the results as of May 2020, 6 months after the Innovation Blockers report was published, that one report had generated:
+As of May 2020, six months after the Innovation Blockers report was published, that one report had generated:

 - 362 leads